BU-DiSC/bods/README.md

 ./sortedness_workload_generator 1000000 1000000 100000 100000 1 bin workloads
 ```
 Here, we used "1" as a seed value, 1M as the domain and "bin" to create a binary file.
 We place this created workload in the "workloads/" directory.

+Note: You will need to create the directory to place the workload if it does not pre-exist.
+The workload generator will not create this directory automatically.